 Why Greater Richmond?

-As a business location, Richmond is probably the finest on the East coast.
+As a business location, Richmond is one of the finest on the East coast.
 That’s why 10 Fortune 1000 companies have their headquarters in Greater Richmond and Richmond was voted the Best Small American City of the Future.
 It also ranked as the third Top Small Cities FDI Strategy and fifth overall for Small Cities Business Friendliness in Foreign Direct Investment (fDi) Magazine’s North American Cities of the Future 2011/12, April 2011.

 Companies have found Virginia and particularly Greater Richmond to be extraordinarily business friendly for over 400 years.
 Forbes.com named Virginia the “Best State for Business” four years in succession and second in 2010.
 Virginia was named America’s “Top State for Business” in 2011, 2009 and 2007, according to CNBC.com, and ranked second in 2008 and 2010.